Nibble and Dine

 hand holding whisk whisking lemon popsicle mix in glass measuring cup.

-3. The next step is to simply pour the lemon popsicle mixture into the popsicle mold, and add the sticks.
+3. The next step is to simply pour the popsicle mixture into the popsicle mold, and add the sticks.
 (If you got a little popsicle mix on the outside of the mold like I did, you can do a quick wipe up with some paper towels.)

 popsicle mix being poured into green silicone popsicle mold.